WanlinYang/Simulation-of-Dynamics/README.md

 # Simulation of a Non-Linear Dynamic System

-This is my final project of [MEGH_ENG 314](http://www.mccormick.northwestern.edu/mechanical/courses/descriptions/314-theory-of-machines-dynamics.html).
+This is the final project of [MEGH_ENG 314](http://www.mccormick.northwestern.edu/mechanical/courses/descriptions/314-theory-of-machines-dynamics.html).
 It simulates an impact-driven nolinear dynamic system inspired by Angry Bird on Mathematica.

 The system consists of